About the National Donate Life Living Donor Registry

 The development of the National Donate Life Living Donor Registry is being generously funded by the Fresenius Medical Care Foundation, and DLA is working with key partners including: United Network for Organ Sharing (UNOS), LifeLogics, CareDx, and the National Kidney Foundation (NKF).

 Donate Life America completed the pilot phase of the National Donate Life Living Donor Registry in October 2021.
-A regional launch of the National Donate Life Living Donor Registry will begin in December 2021.
+A regional launch of the National Donate Life Living Donor Registry began in December 2021 and is ongoing.
+Check back for more updates as to the next phase of the launch.

 For additional information or questions, please contact: LivingDonation@DonateLife.net